google/reflectable.dart/reflectable/README.md

 untransformed mode there is an indirect dependency because the support for reflective features is implemented by delegation to mirror objects from `dart:mirrors`.
-In the transformed mode there is no dependency on `dart:mirrors` at all, because the transformer `reflectable` generates specialized, static code that supports the required reflective features.
+In the transformed mode there is no dependency on `dart:mirrors` at all, because the reflectable transformer generates specialized, static code that supports the required reflective features.

 The use of dynamic reflection is supported if and only if the usage is covered